azaleacolburn/sonder/README.md

 # sonder
-Sonder is a static analyzer and transpiler, for converting well-written C code to Rust.
+Sonder is a static analyzer and transpiler, for converting well-written C code to safe Rust.

 ## Scratch repo